 We arrived in Corfu in the evening, and it was late by the time we got to our hotel, so we just checked in and went straight to bed.

 On the first day of our holiday, we thought we would get out and explore and check out the local area and what it had to offer.
-Messonghi is very small and wouldn’t take you longer than 15 minutes to walk the length of it, but this suited us perfectly as all we wanted was a relaxing time in the sun.
-The beach was only a 2-minute walk from our hotel, and we had some very nice restaurants surrounding us that served a yummy breakfast.
+Messonghi is one of the oldest fishing villages in Corfu and is very small and wouldn’t take you longer than 15 minutes to walk the length of it, but this suited us perfectly as all we wanted was a relaxing time in the sun.
+Messonghi beach was only a 2-minute walk from our hotel, and we had some very nice restaurants surrounding us that served a yummy breakfast.

 We wanted this holiday to just be a relaxing getaway and this town certainly offered this.
 We wouldn’t recommend going here if you wanted a livelier holiday.